manthri-kumar/Sanjeevani/README.md

 Once both servers are running, open http://localhost:3000 in your browser and verify:

-Login and Registration:
+Login and Registration
 Users can create an account and log in using email and password.
 The backend verifies credentials and checks if the user exists in the database.

-Home Page:
+Home Page
 The homepage provides navigation to all major sections — Ambulance, Medicines, Blood Bank, Health Monitor, and Profile.

-Ambulance Module:
+Ambulance Module
 Users can search for nearby ambulances using Google Maps API.
 Ambulance locations and contact details appear on an interactive map.

-Pharmacy (Medicines):
+Pharmacy (Medicines)
 Users can browse medicines, add them to the cart, and place orders.

-Blood Bank:
+Blood Bank
 Users can search for nearby blood banks based on their location and required blood group.

-Profile Page:
+Profile Page
 Users can view and update their personal information.

 Step 7: Common Errors & Solutions